rase-rocks/byw/README.md

 npm install
 ```

-To get a build folder run:
+To get a build folder run.
+Once this has been created it can be served up during development:

 ```
 npm run build